Shell Scripting - Automating the Command Line

 Conclusion

 Shell scripting is an indispensable skill for anyone working in tech.
-By mastering simple commands and combining them using variables, logic loops, and data pipelines, you can abstract away hours of manual, repetitive system tasks into scripts that execute in milliseconds.
+By viewing the shell as a set of modular tools (the “Infinity Stones” of your development environment), you can combine simple operations to perform massive, complex tasks with minimal effort.
 Start small by automating a daily chore on your machine, and before you know it, you will be weaving complex UNIX tools together with ease!

 Quiz